Employment

 Two young men with work clothes pose for a photo in the recycling shop.

 Community crews focus on employment support services.
-Individuals and job coaches go out into the community to work as environmental service aides, grinder assistants, and production workers and helpers.
+Individuals and job coaches go into the community to work as environmental service aides, grinder assistants, and production workers and helpers.
 The goal is for individuals to enter individual placement in the community.
 A handful of individuals have been hired directly by community partners in production work.

 “Range Printing has been partnering with Employment Enterprises, Inc., for many years to bridge the gap in its labor needs at our Brainerd location.
 EEI provides us with a reliable work team that can accomplish certain packaging tasks during peak demand.
-Over the years Range Printing staff members have gotten to know some of the EEI team members and enjoy interacting with them.
+Over the years, Range Printing staff members have gotten to know some of the EEI team members and enjoy interacting with them.
 The EEI team members enjoy working with the Range Printing staff and are a great addition to our production team.
 We look forward to a continued partnership with EEI and the team they provide to support our fluctuating labor needs.”

 — Kevin Kapsner, Range Printing